lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 There is also a way to copy the terminal contents and check the previous contents of the terminal simultaneously.
 It is to check the previous contents using the keyboard.
 Again, click ``Ctrl-B`` first, and then press the ``Page Up`` and/or ``Page Down`` keys.
-You can see that you navigate through the terminal's history with just keyboard.
 To exit search mode, just press the ``q`` key.
-With this method, you can check the contents of the terminal history even when the mouse support is turned off to allow copy and paste.
+With this method, users can check the contents of the terminal history even when the mouse support is turned off.

 Spawn multiple shells
 ~~~~~~~~~~~~~~~~~~~~~

-The main advantage of tmux is that you can launch and use multiple shells in one
+The main advantage of tmux is to launch and use multiple shells in one
 terminal window.
-Since seeing is believing, let's press the ``Ctrl-B`` key and
-then the ``c``.
-You can see that the contents of the existing window disappears
+Pressing ``Ctrl-B`` key and ``c``. will show the new shell environment.
-and a new shell environment appears.
-But the previous window is not terminated.
+Previous window is not visible at this point, but is not terminated.
-Let's press ``Ctrl-B`` and then ``w``.
-You can now see the
-list of shells currently open on tmux like following image.
-Here, the shell
+Press ``Ctrl-B`` and ``w``.
+List of shells currently open on tmux is shown.
-starting with ``0:`` is the shell environment you first saw, and the shell
+Shell starting with ``0:`` is the initial shell environment, and the shell
-starting with ``1:`` is the one you just created.
-You can move between shells
+starting with ``1:`` is the one just created.
+Users can move between shells
 using the up/down keys.
 Place the cursor on the shell ``0:`` and press the Enter
 key to select it.

 .. image:: tmux_multi_session_pane.png
    :alt: tmux's multiple session management

-You can see the first shell environment appears.
-In this way, you can
-use multiple shell environments within a web terminal.
+In this way, users can use multiple shell environments within a web terminal.
 To exit or terminate the
 current shell, just enter ``exit`` command or press ``Ctrl-B x`` key and then
 type ``y``.